 But is any of it true?
 You’ve heard it around the barn, from a vet, from your great granddaddy the cowboy and read it on the internet, so IT HAS TO BE, RIGHT?!

-A recent study conducted by the University of Illinois Veterinary Teaching Hospital has the myth-busting conclusion.
+A study conducted by the University of Illinois Veterinary Teaching Hospital has the myth-busting conclusion.
 Researchers studied the medical records of hundreds of horses—164 with diagnosed ocular disease and 212 without any known eye ailments—to determine if blue-eyed horses possess unique temperament qualities or are more prone to eye problems.
 So what did they find?

 The team found that blue and heterochromic eyes were just as common as brown eyes in both groups of horses.
 The researchers found no significant difference between the proportion of blue and brown-eyed horses with problems in adjacent structures to the eye (such as eyelid lacerations and neoplasia), corneal disease (such as ulcerative and non-ulcerative keratitis), or disease in the eye or eye socket (including equine recurrent uveitis, glaucoma, cataract, intraocular neoplasia, orbital cellulitis, and orbital neoplasia).

 “The most important takeaway from this study is that blue-eyed horses are not any more likely to get disease of the eyeball itself than brown-eyed horses,” said Labelle.
 “There is a common misconception that the blue color of their iris makes them more likely to get cataracts, have vision problems, or develop equine recurrent uveitis; this study demonstrates that this isn’t true.”